 - Many of my peers are leveraging social media and technology for social change: they aren’t just using these tools for fun; they use them to do good and connect with organizations and other people who want to do good as well.

 Witnessing and experiencing these trends has been exciting; I’ve learned so much about the social change ecosystem and how my peers are navigating it.
 These trends have also encouraged me to shift the focus of my blog from personal experiences in the nonprofit sector to larger issues facing millennials who want careers that make a difference.

 To that end my blog is written for fellow millennials who are ready to change the world.
 This topic is broken down into two parts: Tips and strategies for finding (and creating) a career with social impact; and trends in the social change landscape and our role in it.

 Want career tips and trends as soon as they are published?
 Subscribe to my blog by email

-I’m a Brooklyn girl who is passionate about making a difference.
-By day, I get to put my passion into practice as an Editor at Idealist.org, a nonprofit that connects people to the resources, community, and opportunities they need to create a better world.
-In my role as Editor I help the team produce content that informs and inspires for our blog and social media.
-I am also a proud nonprofit geek and techie: in addition to my blog (which is entering fifth year!)
-I am also on the board of the New York City Chapter of the Young Nonprofit Professionals Network where I manage the organization’s online outreach efforts.
+I’m a Brooklyn girl, currently living in Jersey, who is passionate about making a difference.
+I get to put my passion into practice as an editor at Idealist.org, a nonprofit that connects people to the resources, community, and opportunities they need to create a better world.
+In my role as editor, I launched and oversee Idealist Careers and manage our social media.

 Prior to joining Idealist, I worked in fundraising and marketing for organizations committed to education equality.
 When I’m not researching, editing, and gossiping with my co-workers, you can find me making a mess in my kitchen or talking smack with my five younger siblings.
 It’s the Brooklyn way.